barabanshek/IAA_benchmarking/README.md

 Verify benchmarks for errors and issues:
 * make sure `stdout` does NOT contain line *"***WARNING*** Library was built as DEBUG.
 Timings may be affected."*
 * `cat results.csv | grep false` will return any skipped/failed benchmark, idealy NONE
-* on some hardware, some benchmarks might fail, we suggest to manually change the benchmark pass in `src/main.cc` and run this specific benchmark again
+* on some hardware, some benchmarks might fail, we suggest to manually change the benchmark pass in `src/main.cc` and run this specific benchmark again.

 Plot all results:
 ```
 python3 plot_benchmark.py results.csv <prefix for the plot filenames>